Tephroseris palustris (Marsh Ragwort)

 Please visit our sponsors

 Photos by K. Chayka taken at Long Lake Regional Park, Ramsey County.
-Photos courtesy Peter M. Dziuk taken in a northern bay of Lake Sakakawea, North Dakota
+Photos by Peter M. Dziuk taken in Pope County and in a northern bay of Lake Sakakawea, North Dakota

 Have you seen this plant in Minnesota, or have any other comments about it?